 Further information

 • Gmel, G. et al. (2017).
 Suchtmonitoring Schweiz - Konsum von Alkohol, Tabak und illegalen Drogen in der Schweiz im Jahr 2016.
-Addiction Monitoring in Switzerland, Lausanne: Study.
+Addiction Monitoring in Switzerland, Lausanne: Study (in German and French)

 • Kuendig, H. (2010).
 Estimation du nombre de personnes alcoolo-dépendantes dans la population helvétique.
-Addiction Monitoring in Switzerland, Lausanne: Report (French with German overview).
+Addiction Monitoring in Switzerland, Lausanne: Report (in French).

 Media enquiries